cryptodev1990/mercator/dev-notes/duber.md

 ## 11-8-22

-- [ ] Fix Publish button
+- [X] Fix Publish button
-  - [ ] Change text to say "save"
+  - [X] Change text to say "save"
-  - [ ] Make the button relatively larger
+  - [X] Make the button relatively larger
-  - [ ] Configure publishing to specific namespace
+  - [X] Configure publishing to specific namespace

+## 11-14-22

+- [ ] Expand optimistic updates.
+Rather than maintain tiling, I'm going to update shapes locally.
+  - Currently, there's an error where after a shape is updated it disappears, as if the optimistic update never gets written to my log
+- [ ] Let users cancel their subscriptions
+  - Add customer IDs to user org if the orgs are personal on account creation
+  - Create cancellation portal sessions using this ID